Unibrow: Culture and beauty

 The unibrow has largely been seen as undesirable in the Americas and Europe, with the hairs often plucked, shaved, or waxed away.

-Exceptions include the artist Frida Kahlo, famous for her unibrow, which she often depicted in self-portraits, and the Greek-Cypriot model Sophia Hadjipanteli.
+Exceptions include the artist Frida Kahlo, famous for her unibrow, which she often depicted in self-portraits, the Greek-Cypriot model Sophia Hadjipanteli, and the Spanish actor Omar Ayuso.

 The unibrow is also the trademark of the NBA player Anthony Davis, the football player Marouane Fellaini, and the YouTuber ElectroBOOM.
 The boxer Roberto Elizondo famously sported a unibrow during his professional career.

 Medicine

 Genetics

 The unibrow is a genetic trait associated with the PAX3 gene; rare mutations of PAX3 have been shown to cause Waardenburg syndrome type 1 (85% of patients with this condition have a unibrow).

 Medical conditions

 A unibrow is part of normal human variation, but can also stem from developmental disorders.
 A unibrow is a recognized feature of Cornelia De Lange syndrome, a genetic disorder whose main features include moderate to severe learning difficulties, limb abnormalities such as oligodactyly (fewer than normal fingers or toes), and phocomelia (malformed limbs), and facial abnormalities including a long philtrum (the slight depression/line between the nose and mouth).

 Other medical conditions associated with a unibrow include: